FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.md

 Local content can be described by JSON files and loaded directly with `siibra.from_json(...)` or made available through a local configuration repository.

+### Dynamic content from live queries

+Dynamic content from live queries is discovered at runtime by querying external services.
+Live queries are implemented in `siibra-python` and translate external metadata into siibra feature objects.

+Use configuration files when the content should be explicitly described by JSON.
+Use live queries when content should be discovered dynamically from a service with a stable API.

 ## What a configuration file describes